 We were told by many that in Hongdae the place to be is NB2 (Noise Basement 2).
 This popular suggestion did no disappoint.
 The DJ played a combination of pop, hip hop and K-pop, and the crowd was still partying strong as the sun came up.

 How to get there: Walk out of Exit 9 of Hongik University Station.
 Walk southwest and take a left on Hongik-ro.
 Walk up Hongik-ro until you reach Wausan-ro, near the entrance of Hongik University.
 Turn right on Wausan-ro and walk for about 150 meters and NB2 will be on your left.
 Just follow the deep bass and you’ll know where to go.

+There are many things to do in this part of Seoul.
 You can wander on your own, or have a guide lead you through the narrow alleyways while they explain the history on a free walking tour.

 How to get there: Bukchon Village is tucked in between the two palaces in Seoul (Gyeongbokgung and Changdeokgung).
 Take metro Line 3 to Anguk Station and leave out of Exit 2.
 From there, just walk north and get lost in the history.

 It goes without saying that this dish is for adventurous eaters only.
 If that sounds like you, head to the famous Noryangjin Market in Seoul for a squirmy snack you won’t soon forget.

-When it’s delivered to your table a few minutes later, it will still be wriggling around on the plate.
+When it’s delivered to your table a few minutes later, it will still be wiggling around on the plate.
 The nerves keep the tentacles moving for up to a half hour after being prepared, so be ready for a battle with your chopsticks.

 As far as taste goes, sannakji doesn’t have much flavor.
 It’s often served with sesame oil and alongside a spicy pepper paste for dipping.
 Be sure to chew thoroughly, because your meal might latch onto the insides of your mouth.